ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. `:stderr_redirect` - Control of capturing `$stderr` messages
    {`:none`, `:auto`, `:win`, `:unix`, `:tcsh`}.
    Defaults to `:none` if unspecified.
-Create a custom entry by specifying a simple string instead of any of the available symbols.
+Create a custom entry by specifying a simple string instead of any of the recognized symbols.

 1. `:optional` - By default a tool is required for operation, which